Children's Corps Application Process

 If you are selected for an in-person interview (all interviews take place in New York City) OR waitlisted for an interview, you will be notified within 1-2 weeks after the application deadline.
 Applicants who are not selected or waitlisted for an interview will not be notified.

 Yes, we value those who have reflected on their past application experiences and are interested in re-applying.
 You may apply once per year.

 After submitting your application, we will review it and determine if you will be invited for an interview.
 Interviews must be done in person and are only conducted in NYC.
 Only accepted or waitlisted applicants will be notified for an interview.
 If you are invited for an interview, you will be asked to submit an unofficial transcript and three letters of recommendation.

-STEP 4: SELECTION
+STEP 4: MAKE YOUR DECISION

 Candidates who accept the program’s offer will be required to sign a Memorandum of Understanding (MOU) which outlines program commitment, policies, procedures, and expectations.
 Signing the MOU signifies the candidate’s commitment to Children’s Corps.
-This includes four weeks of unpaid pre-service training in NYC, and a two year commitment to working with children and families in one of our partner agencies.
+This includes four weeks of unpaid pre-service training in NYC, and a two-year commitment to working with children and families in one of our partner agencies.

 Each year, the Children’s Corps program is fortunate to find many qualified candidates, making it challenging to place everyone.
 The program will waitlist candidates and will contact waitlisted candidates if a spot opens.

 Yes.
 If you are selected to be a Corps member, you will have the opportunity to talk to a current Corps member before making your decision.